-Amman, January 3 (Petra) - Jordan on Tuesday hosted a meeting between Palestinian and Israeli officials in a bid to kick start serious and effective peace talks between the two sides to ultimately arrive at the aspired goal, which is the two-state solution.
+Amman, January 3 (Petra) - Jordan on Tuesday hosted a meeting between Palestinian and Israeli officials in a bid to kick start serious and effective peace talks between the two sides to ultimately arrive at the aspired goal, which is the two-state solution.and

 Earlier, Foreign Minister Nasser Judeh and Middle East peace Quartet envoys opened a meeting before being joined by Palestinian and Israeli negotiators.